 Adult Life Skills & Hybrid ProgramsCost: $475 - 8-week program

-Registration for the Spring 2014 session is now full.
+Registration for the Fall 2014 session is now open!

 The Kinney Centerís Adult Life Skills Program develops and expands daily living skills for individuals with autism ages 18 years and older.
 With the goal of enabling individuals to live the most independent lives possible, the program specifically focuses on increasing independence in the following areas: money management, meal preparation and food management, personal hygiene and health, housekeeping and emergency and safety skills.
 Please note that dates for the 8-week program will include holiday and university breaks.